 Because you’ll be altering your roof, you’ll generally need to prove you’ve followed building regulations in order to install skylights.

-In order to show you’re within the UK’s building regulations, you’ll need to get approval from your local authority.
-This you can either do yourself, or you can hire a professional - like Resi - to act as your agent.
+In order to show you’re within the UK’s building regulations, you’ll need to get approval from your local authority or you can use an approved inspector.

 In order to be successful, you’ll need to demonstrate that your rooflights…